 Fakhr al-Din al-Razi was a philosopher and Muslim theologian.
-He characterizes Islam as to worship the creator and show mercy towards his creation, as he states:
+He characterizes Islam as worshipping the creator and showing mercy towards his creation, as he states:

-"If we eliminate religion from life, morality becomes relative and humans become nothing more than livestock, bits of flesh and blood, soulless, easily murdered, atheists or materialistic educationalists.
+"If we eliminate religion from life, morality becomes relative, and humans become nothing more than livestock, bits of flesh and blood, soulless, easily murdered atheists or materialistic educationalists.
 When discussing the societal consequences of atheism, no one has more blood on their hands than atheists.
 Chairman Mao, Joseph Stalin, Pol Pot, and Mussolini were responsible for the deaths of almost one hundred million people.
-Hitler was catholic and he murdered millions of Jews.
+Hitler was catholic, and he murdered millions of Jews.
 These four were seventeen times more lethal than Hitler; they murdered more people than Hitler.
 The murdering of the great four was motivated by the absence of God, the Day of Judgment, the principle of natural selection, and the survival of the fittest."
+1

 Sigmund Freud, Bertrand Russell, and Friedrich Nietzsche, among other mediaeval atheists, acknowledged that religion has a significant role in moralizing people.
 Ali Ataie quotes Voltaire's views: "Religion aims to improve and empathetically transform individuals.
 If God did not exist, we would have to invent Him.
-Comparable argument by Dostoevsky: "if God does not exist, everything is permitted."
-The Islamic Shariah law gives a comprehensive code of human life as well as military rules, and it is explicitly mentioned in the Prophet that women, children, religious minorities, and all other minorities who do not participate in warfare would not be attacked.
-The secular world blasted a 2,000-pound missile on innocent men, women, and children during the First World War.
+Comparable argument by Dostoevsky: "If God does not exist, everything is permitted."
+The Islamic Shariah law gives a comprehensive code of human life and military rules, and it is explicitly mentioned in the Prophet that women, children, religious minorities, and all other minorities who do not participate in warfare would not be attacked.
+During the First World War, the secular world blasted a 2,000-pound missile on innocent men, women, and children.
 Without the Creator, there will be no objective or fundamental moral values.
 A dominating group would decide right and wrong.
-Ali mentions the words of Richard Dawkins.: "There is neither good nor evil, we are machines to propagate DNA."
+Ali mentions the words of Richard Dawkins.: "There is neither good nor evil; we are machines to propagate DNA."

 Atheists are incapable of immorality because they reject the existence of good and evil.
 Atheists think that science can determine morality.
-Using a scientific method, atheists are unable to demonstrate why murder is wrong.
+Using a scientific method, atheists cannot demonstrate why murder is wrong.
 Love and sentiments cannot be shown scientifically.
-The scientific community does not comprehend consciousness; it asserts that consciousness is the outcome of chemical interactions inside the brain.
+The scientific community does not comprehend consciousness; it asserts that consciousness results from chemical interactions inside the brain.
 Imagination and memory are beyond the reach of science.